prathmesh-ghatmal/html-css-course/README.md

 Welcome to the **HTML & CSS One-Shot Challenge** repository! 🎯

 This challenge was created to help our group learn and practice HTML and CSS from basic to advanced levels in a simple, hands-on way.
-The objective is to complete a one-shot video tutorial and implement the assignments within **2 hours**.
+The objective is to complete a one-shot video tutorial and implement the assignments within **2 Days**.

 ---